 Atomic, presentational, reusable, functional components: UI architecture in the age of design systems

-Isabel Brison Front End Engineer Fairfax Media
+Isabel Brison Front End Developer Fairfax

 Modern web app architecture, whichever framework you use, focuses on separation of concerns and reusability.
 The current trend towards design systems feeds into this logic, abstracting a highly reusable presentational layer.
 Design is Atomic; code is neatly separated into presentational and container components.
 But what happens when these different paradigms meet in the middle?
 Should the app architecture be influenced by Atomic principles?
 How do we represent state changes in the design system?